M Search · Compensation Intelligence Report

 Manager / CEO relationship quality65%

-Exit narrative / hold timeline clarity52%
+Exit narrative / timeline clarity52%

 Market size / category trajectory44%